 Upright – We also refer to this as “pipe and drape.”
 Uprights are adjustable aluminum poles that hold drape support (you will learn what that means next!).
 Our uprights can go from 7 ft tall to 25 ft tall.

 Satin – This fabric is smooth and has a brushed matte finish.
 It is a heavier fabric than voile and is perfect for backdrops, wall masking, or room dividing.

-Sheer – A soft, lightweight, translucent fabric, usually made of 100% cotton or cotton blended with linen or polyester.
-The most common type of sheer that we provide is called Voile.
-A majority of our sheer is IFR, meaning it is fire retardant and safe to hang in event spaces.
+Sheer – is a soft and sheer fabric, usually made of 100% cotton or cotton blended with linen or polyester.
+Voile is one of the most popular ceiling draping fabrics and looks gorgeous with twinkle lighting.
+Like all of our other fabric offerings, our voile is IFR, meaning it is fire-retardant and safe to hang in event spaces.

-Swag – A piece or pieces of fabric that is fastened to hang in a drooping curve.
+Swag – This is fabric fastened to hang in a drooping curve.
 You will hear us use this term when talking about backdrops, table draping, and ceiling treatments.